vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-08-25-graph-chart-table-diagram-map-intro.md

   * Highlight the most significant trends or patterns presented in the graph, using clear and concise language.
 3. About the tenses:
   * Historical data in a graph with dates: the safest option is using active, past simple tense.
-  * Graph with no date: either present or past tense (must be consistent).
+  * Graph with no date: either present or past tense can be used.
+Though, the usage of tenses must be consistent.
-  * Future events and forecasts: use future tenses.
+  * Future events and forecasts: I strongly recommend adding future tenses in an appropriate manner.

 Here are some phrases that we can use to:
 * Begin our first part: